eitanyaffe/makeshift-core/README.md

-# makeshift-core
+# Makeshift: a workflow/pipeline infrastructure based on gnu-make
-Makeshift is a workflow infrastructure based on gnu-make, developed by Eitan Yaffe (Stanford).
+Makeshift is a workflow infrastructure based on gnu-make, developed by Eitan Yaffe (eitan.yaffe@gmail.com).

-To use makeshift clone this repository, set the MAKESHIFT_ROOT environment variable to point to the parent of the makeshift-core directory, and follow the example below.
+To use makeshift clone this repository, set the MAKESHIFT_ROOT environment variable to point to the parent of the makeshift-core directory, and follow the example below for basic features.

 ```
 include $(MAKESHIFT_ROOT)/makeshift-core/makeshift.mk